 Even if you aren’t anticipating your menstrual period, come prepared for it.
 We recommend you bring some sandwich-size Ziploc™ bags.
-These bags can be used to store feminine products during the day while you are on the river and can be disposed of when you reach camp.
-(For tampon users: o.b. ® tampons are ⅓ the size of regular tampons, tuck discreetly into pockets and have less paper wrapping.)
-Many women suggest bringing a small supply of baby wipes.
-We provide some feminine products on most trips for emergencies.
+These bags can be used to store products during the day while you are on the river.
+Used pads or tampons can be disposed of in the trash at lunch or in camp.
+We provide some menstrual products on most trips for emergencies.

 Electronics & Technology

 The use of electronic devices, especially music players and flying drones, on your trip may represent an intrusion into the wilderness experience of your fellow guests.
 We ask that you be mindful of the impacts to others and respect the wilderness nature of the trip.
 Please bring headphones if you intend to listen to music during the trip and leave your drone at home.

 Many of our guests travel with their smartphone even though there is no cell service.
 On a trip like this, there is always the risk of water damage to smartphones and other electronic devices, even when they are stowed in a dry bag.
 If you intend to take your phone with you on the river, consider investing in a small, waterproof case just for your phone.